CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

   There is no improvement in performance, probably because the scene being drawn is not complex enough.

 ## Analysis
+Maximum number of lights per cluster: 1000
+Lights' Radius: 3
+You can configure these parameters in the `shaders/shader.ts` file under the constants section.
   ![](./img/performance.png)

 ## Credits